joeasley-clgx/GitTheCommits/README.md

 Use this method if your repository puts the Jira item number in the commit message.
 This one's simple, if the item number is within the commit message, we grab it.

-Keep in mind, because we check the commit message, this method will often times pull in merge commits as well as the original commits if pull requests are not squashed.
+Keep in mind, because we check the commit message, this method will oftentimes pull in merge commits as well as the original commits if pull requests are not squashed.

 To turn on, set `UseCommitHistory` to `true`.